Valekhin0/FilesSourceManager/README.md

 > The `toString()` method is used here only because `console.log()` turns everything into JSON.
 The idea is that `config.content.project1.src.abc` will convert itself to a string, but to avoid errors,
 > it's better to use `toString()`.

-If you want to access directories in a similar way in other modules of your program, then you must output the "config" declaration to a separate module. config.ts
+If you want to access directories in a similar way in other modules of your program, then you must output the `config` declaration to a separate module. config.ts
 ```ts
 export default {